IgniteUI/igniteui-docfx/en/components/calendar.md

 - <kbd>PageDown</kbd> key to move to the next month,
 - <kbd>Shift</kbd> + <kbd>PageUp</kbd> keys to move to the previous year,
 - <kbd>Shift</kbd> + <kbd>PageDown</kbd> keys to move to the next year,
-- <kbd>Home</kbd> key to focus the first day of the current month that is into view,
+- <kbd>Home</kbd> key to focus the first day of the current month  or first month in view
-- <kbd>End</kbd> key to focus the last day of the current month that is into view,
+- <kbd>End</kbd> key to focus the last day of the current month or last month in view
 - <kbd>Tab</kbd> key to navigate through the subheader buttons;

 When `prev` or `next` month buttons (in the subheader) are focused, use: